Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations

-It should be pointed out that the theoretical convergence result of this method does not depend on the network structure.
+It should be noted that the theoretical convergence result of this method does not depend on the network structure.
 When the network can fit the results with the required accuracy, changing the network structure will only affect the convergence rate.
-So all the networks mentioned below have the same network structure: the number of hidden layers $N_{layer}=6$, the number of neurons $N_{cell}=128$ in each hidden layer and the activation function is swish function $\sigma (x)=\frac{x}{1+e^{-x}}$.
-In order to compute the residuals of the N-S equations, the partial differential operators are computed by using automatic differentiation (AD), which can be directly formulated in the deep learning framework, e.g., using “torch.autograd.grad” in Torch.
+Therefore, all the networks mentioned below have the same network structure: the number of hidden layers $N_{layer}=6$, the number of neurons $N_{cell}=128$ in each hidden layer, and the activation function is the Swish function $\sigma (x)=\frac{x}{1+e^{-x}}$.
+To compute the residuals of the N-S equations, the partial differential operators are calculated using automatic differentiation (AD), which can be directly formulated in the deep learning framework, such as using “torch.autograd.grad” in Torch.
 In AD, the derivatives in the governing equations are approximated by the derivatives of the output with respect to the input of the PINNs.
-Use “with torch.no\_ Grad()” to indicates that the current calculation does not need backpropagation.
+The use of “with torch.no\_ Grad()” indicates that the current calculation does not require backpropagation.